 You will be given one timing chip and this will act as the baton (a Velcro strap around your ankle).
 It must be removed and put on the next participant within the confines of the transition area.
 There are no bibs this year, only the timing chip (so there are no numbers for the biker or runner to wear, just the chip and their number marked on their body.

 The start will be at 10am.

 The water will most likely be about 65° F. Don’t have a wetsuit yet and want one?
 Check out www.wetsuitrental.com.
 We need to check in everyone as they enter the water.
 Therefore, we are going to require that all racers are out of the water during the pre-race meeting at 9:30am, racers can only enter or exit the water at the start/finish location, and if a racer decides to discontinue the swim that racer needs to check in with a volunteer so we know that they are safe.
 After the Pre-Race Meeting, there will be a volunteer at the water to check in swimmers (just a simple tally; you do not need to give your name or number).
 The start will be a mass start with everyone in the water.
 There is a lot of research that has shown that better (and safer!) races occur when triathletes warm-up in the water prior to the start; please allot some time in your warm-up routine for this.
 The swim will be done counter-clockwise so pass the buoys on your left.
 We will have some carpet down for the run between the lake and the transition area.

 There are two water stations on the run (about mile 1 and mile 3).
-You will have a number to wear on your person for the run leg.
-If you are an individual, you may wear it on the bike leg if you want but you only need to wear it on the run leg.
 The course will be marked with flagging, lathe, and pin flags.
 Keep red pin flags (red for run) to your right throughout the whole run course.